-P20 is great for female solo travel Croatia.
+P20 is great for Croatia.
 Whether you’re sailing or just sunbathing, you apply it to your body before you go out and it lasts all day.
 It comes in factor 15 to factor 50, and covers all skin types for up to 10 hours.
 You still get a great tan if you’re in the sun all day and you only need to apply it once.
 It’s water resistant too.

 Best Time To Visit Croatia